Wyntuition/jekyll-now/_posts/2018-05-02-cloud-bd-cheatsheet.md

 This cheat sheet goes over key terms and concepts in cloud architecture that are important to be aware of in order to discuss it.

+Where does this fall in the cloud world?

+* Software
+  * Hosting
+    * Cloud
+      * Applications in the cloud
+        * microservices
+          * containers
+        * non-microservice container-based applications
+        * linux & windows apps

 ## What is Cloud Architecture?

 Cloud architecture generally consists of the software and infrastructure services, whether hosted **on-premises or by a third party over the internet**, that enable cloud computing.
 These services generally include virtual server provisioning that can run and host network-based software, supporting services, down to virtual network provisioning. **Cloud computing** allows **pooling of IT resources, lower effort for provisioning resources, lower management overhead, and cost optimization**.
 A **cloud** could in a sense be thought of a pool of IT resources that achieves economics of scale, like a public utility.
 A **hybrid cloud** consists of on-premises cloud architecture integrated with third-party cloud infrastructure (i.e. AWS), resulting in users being able to interface with IT services in both places without being able to tell the difference - a single cloud.
 Cloud services provide easy request for resources, fast delivery, painless management, data transparency, granular billing models, automation support, and intelligent, flexible infrastructure.